microchip-pic-avr-examples/pic16f18076-glitch-free-design-using-the-clc-mplab-melody/README.md

 The warnings for this project concerning the CLC1, CLC2, CLC3, and CLC4 modules are all 'HINT' notifications that are checking to make sure that the other CLC modules are configured since there are dependencies in the configurations.
 Since all four modules of the CLC are being used, then they should already be configured (see above CLC configuration sections).

-By matching the 'Interrupt Manager' menu in Figure 12, the necessary interrupt code will be generated.
-Therefore, for the two lines that say 'Interrupt Manager' as the source (lines 3 and 4), can be ignored.
+The notifications regarding the 'Interrupt Manager' can be ignored in this example, since the Interrupt Manager was configured in Figure 12 which ensures the required interrupt code will be generated.

 The notification generated pertaining to the NCO1 module, is a 'WARNING' notification.
 This notification will be addressed in the section below titled 'Setup - Software' which will show how to set 'CLC3_OUT' as the clock source (see Figure 20).